q2ebanking/boa-constrictor/docs/index.md

-﻿---
+---
-layout: page
+layout: home
-title: "Boa Constrictor: The .NET Screenplay Pattern"
+title: Boa Constrictor
 permalink: /
 ---

-# Boa Constrictor: The .NET Screenplay Pattern

 Hello!
-First doc page, now with frontmatter!
-Should be all fixed.
+This is the first attempt at creating pages locally with Jekyll.